WWE 2K20

 WWE 2K20 is a professional wrestling video game developed by Visual Concepts and published by 2K.
 It was released worldwide on October 22, 2019, for Microsoft Windows, PlayStation 4, and Xbox One.
 It is the twenty-first installment of the WWE series, the seventh under the WWE 2K banner, and the successor to WWE 2K19.
 2K20 is the first game in the series not to be developed by Yuke's, which had developed every entry in the series since its inception in 2000.
 Visual Concepts, who had previously worked with Yuke's as co-developers since 2014, took over as lead studio for the series.

 WWE 2K20 received overwhelmingly negative reviews, with game critics noting a regression in quality compared to 2K19.
-The game has since gained notoriety in both the wrestling and gaming communities for its many bugs at launch and other technical issues.
+The game has since gained notoriety in both the wrestling and gaming communities for its many bugs at launch, glitches and other technical issues.
 In response to its failure, 2K would cancel WWE 2K21 and put the series on hiatus for two years, with a spin-off, WWE 2K Battlegrounds, released in 2020, followed by the main series' return with WWE 2K22, which released on March 11, 2022.